 Thefts from a single facility of SSNM in quantities of moderate strategic significance are limited, by definition, to quantities that could not be used to construct a nuclear explosive device; thefts of similar quantities of material from several different facilities could, however, lead to the accumulation of an aggregate quantity that would permit such illicit use.
 The NRC believes that there are detection systems and procedures that would allow the licensee to detect a theft of SSNM within approximately 2 hours.

-Gross theft of Low Enriched Uranium (LEU) refers to thefts in sufficiently large quantity that could yield, upon further enrichment or other processing, enough material of the type and quantity needed to construct a explosive device.
+Gross theft of Low Enriched Uranium (LEU) refers to thefts in sufficiently large quantity that could yield, upon further enrichment or other processing, enough material of the type and quantity needed to construct an improvised explosive/ nuclear device.

 Minor theft of LEU refers to thefts involving much smaller quantities of LEU that could be removed by one or two persons in a private vehicle or on one’s person.
 These minor thefts are significant only to the extent that they could be repeated periodically to eventually accumulate an aggregate quantity that might be obtained in a gross theft.